CHARACTERISTICS OF A SUCCESSFUL

 Present your name, accomplishments, and aspirations in ways that can be accessible to others.

-- Use social networks to create and maintain a public profile that represents your accomplishments and a sense of the professional you are becoming and you are comfortable with the public seeing.
+- Use social networks to create and maintain a public profile that you want the public to see.
+One that communicates your accomplishments and projects with a sense of the professional you are becoming.

 - Display a copy of your resume and a portfolio of your accomplishments online.